Municipal Art Society: Urban Center

-The Municipal Art Society operates the Urban Center, a gallery on Madison Avenue.
-The gallery, founded in 1980, serves to champion the fields of urban planning and design in New York, and is also the site of MAS' community development workshops, seminars, lectures, and other educational programs.
-The Urban Center also includes a book store which specializes in architecture, urban planning, urban design, and environmental studies.
+The Municipal Art Society used to operate out of the Urban Center, a gallery on Madison Avenue.
+The gallery, founded in 1980, served to champion the fields of urban planning and design in New York, and was also the site of MAS' community development workshops, seminars, lectures, and other educational programs.
+The Urban Center also included a book store, called Urban Center Books, which specialized in architecture, urban planning, urban design, and environmental studies.

-The Urban Center was located in Villard Houses from 1980 to 2010 where upon it moved to West 57th Street.
+The Urban Center was located in Villard Houses from 1980 to 2010 whereupon it moved to West 57th Street.